With These Stocks, It's Time to Abandon Ship

 But could these favorable trends be reversing?
 In 2006, the carrying capacity of the world merchant fleet reached all-time highs, and with shipbuilders' order books backlogged, this cyclical industry could be approaching oversupply.
 Can investors expect the excellent returns on invested capital that shippers have generated in the recent past to continue into the foreseeable future?
 More importantly, what do today's market valuations assume about future economic wealth generation?
 By diving into the three major sectors of waterborne shipping--tankers, dry-bulk, and container ships--we'll help you navigate this industry's often treacherous waters.

-Adam Fleck does not own shares in any of the securities mentioned above.
+Adam Fleck does not own (actual or beneficial) shares in any of the securities mentioned above.
 Find out about Morningstar’s editorial policies.